 The Vice President for Research oversees all support services for research and other creative endeavors among all colleges, research institutes and collaborating partners.
 This is accomplished through the following offices: Vice President for Research, Senior Associate Vice President for Research, Sponsored Project Administration, Research Support, Research Integrity, Commercialization and Innovation.

-The Vice President for Student Affairs is responsible for overseeing student life; financial aid; enrollment services; admissions, orientation and family programs; registrar; athletics and athletic academic support programs; student services, including counseling and health services; and for providing advice to administrators on all aspects of student activities at UTSA.
+The Vice President for Student Affairs is responsible for overseeing student life, financial aid, enrollment services, admissions, orientation and family programs; registrar, athletics and athletic academic support programs, student services, including counseling and health services, Downtown Special Events, and for providing advice to administrators on all aspects of student activities at UTSA.

 The Vice President for External Relations provides the President with advice and counsel for all areas of development, marketing, communications and alumni programs.
 The Vice President serves as Chief Development Officer and acts as a liaison between the Office of the President and University Development Board and the University’s Campaign Committee and serves as an executive-level representative of the President in the community.
 The Vice President is responsible for the development and management of plans and programs to produce and promote the University identity as a premier public research university.
 The Vice President is also directly responsible for alumni affairs with the academic colleges and coordination of the three University campuses.